kubernetes-sigs/krew/site/content/docs/developer-guide/custom-indexes.md

 ---

-Custom indexes allow you to distribute your own custom plugins without having to go through the central krew-index.
+Custom indexes allow you to distribute your own custom plugins without having to go through the central `krew-index`.
 Hosting your own custom index is as simple as creating a git repository with the following structure:
 ```
 custom-index/
   - plugins/